Skip to content

 Using the References directive to import WordConstants

-• The References directive must appear before any Option statement or code.
+• The References directive must appear before any Option statement or code (it is also accepted in the declarations region after Attribute headers).

 • It uses the module name (as shown in the Project Explorer), not the file name.